Fil/pangea/src/plot/line-chart-with-markers.md

 })
 ```

-The dataset is a CSV in the so-called “wide” format, with multiple observations for each date (an observation is the number of deaths in the Crimea war, from a given cause of death).
+The dataset is a CSV in the so-called “wide” format, with multiple observations for each date (an observation is the number of deaths in the Crimean war, from a given cause of death).

 ${Inputs.table(data)}